codethecodeman/CannoliKit/docs/docs/modules/routing.md

 ## Route Management

 Routes are created using the inherited utility `RouteManager`.
 It has the following methods:
-- `CreateMessageComponentRoute`, to be used with buttons, select menus, etc.
+- `CreateMessageComponentRouteAsync`, to be used with buttons, select menus, etc.
-- `CreateModalRoute`, to be used with modal submissions.
+- `CreateModalRouteAsync`, to be used with modal submissions.

 Routes are expected to be plugged in as a `CustomId` for Discord components.